 - other ways to help you find a commodity to classify your goods

-This guide will help you identify what is and what isn’t covered in chapter 29 of the UK Trade Tariff.
+This guidance will help you identify what is and what is not covered in chapter 29 of the UK Trade Tariff.

 Chapter 29 covers organic compounds under heading codes 2901 to 2942.
 The chapter is divided into sub-chapters I to XIII.

 There are certain items that are specifically excluded from chapter 29 and classified in other chapters.
 These include products such as vitamins put up as food supplements, and compounds, such as paracetamol, intended for use as a medicament.

 This chapter covers organic chemicals.
 It also covers organic chemicals that are dissolved in water, or contain certain permitted additives.

 The following list is not exhaustive, but it will help you check whether or not a particular item is likely to be covered in this chapter.
 For more detail, the European Customs Inventory of Chemicals (ECICS) database can help you identify the right heading code for the chemicals covered in this chapter.